Summary of options if you get an infringement notice

 If an application for an enforcement review is urgent, and there is insufficient time to obtain the reports, you can apply to Fines Victoria for a three-month stay of the enforcement while you collect your supporting materials.
 Even where an extension of time is not expressly requested, Fines Victoria usually asks for more information if it is unable to assess your application and gives you 14 days to respond.

 If your first application for an enforcement review is unsuccessful, you are entitled to apply a second time if you have special circumstances.
-There are no The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. rights or options to submit further applications after this stage.

 The effect of cancelling the enforcement of an infringement after an enforcement review